SysKitTeam/docs-point/governance-and-automation/security-compliance-checks/private-workspaces-shared-with-everyone.md

 Private Workspaces Shared with Everyone are private workspaces **shared with a large number of users** through Everyone / Everyone except external users / All Users.

-The policy can be applied to Microsoft Groups, Microsoft Teams, Sites, and OneDrive workspaces.
+The policy can be applied to **private Microsoft 365 Groups, Microsoft Teams, Sites, and OneDrive** workspaces.

 A **vulnerability is detected** when:

  * **Access is given to dynamic security groups that are shared with a large number of people**: Everyone / Everyone except external users / All Users.

- * **A public workspace is changed to private** and a large number of people still have access, or the workspace is still set to providing access to Everyone / Everyone except external users / All Users.
+ * **A public workspace is changed to private**, and a large number of people still have access through dynamic security groups that provide access to Everyone / Everyone except external users / All Users.

 On the Security & Compliance dashboard, click the **Private workspaces shared with everyone** button to see the report.